Heart attack and acute coronary syndrome

-- Arrhythmias are abnormal heart rhythms.
-A particularly dangerous arrhythmia called ventricular fibrillation is a major cause of early death from heart attack.
+- Arrhythmias (disturbed heart rhythms).
+A dangerous arrhythmia called ventricular fibrillation is a major cause of early death from heart attack.
 Arrhythmias are more likely to occur within the first 4 hours of a heart attack, and they are associated with a high mortality rate.
-However, patients who are successfully treated have the same long-term prognosis as those who DO NOT have such arrhythmias.
+Patients who are successfully treated, however, have the same long-term prognosis as those who do not have such arrhythmias.

-- Heart block, also called atrioventricular (AV) block, is a type of arrhythmia in which the electric conduction of nerve impulses to muscles in the heart is slowed or interrupted.
+- Heart block, also called atrioventricular (AV) block, is a condition in which the electric conduction of nerve impulses to muscles in the heart is slowed or interrupted.
 Although heart block is dangerous, it can be treated effectively with a pacemaker, and it rarely causes any long-term complications in patients who survive it.

-- Heart failure is a condition where the damaged heart muscle is unable to pump all the blood that the tissues need.
-Patients experience fatigue, shortness of breath, and fluid buildup.
-When heart failure is severe it can lead to shock (very low blood pressure).
+- Heart failure.
+The damaged heart muscle is unable to pump all the blood that the tissues need.
+Patients experience fatigue, shortness of breath, and fluid build-up.

 Heart Attack Symptoms

 Symptoms can vary between men and women.
-Women, older people and diabetes are less likely than men to have chest pain.
-But they are more likely to experience shortness of breath, nausea or vomiting, or jaw and back pain.
+Women are less likely than men to have chest pain, but they are more likely to experience shortness of breath, nausea or vomiting, or jaw and back pain.

 Common signs and symptom of heart attack include:

-- Chest pain.
+Chest pain.
 Chest pain or discomfort (angina) is the main sign of a heart attack.
 It can feel like pressure, squeezing, fullness, or pain in the center of the chest.
 Patients with coronary artery disease who have stable angina often experience chest pain that lasts for a few minutes and then goes away.
-With heart attack, the pain usually lasts for more than a few minutes and the feeling may go away, but then come back.
-Although it can be persistent.
+With heart attack, the pain usually lasts for more than a few minutes and the feeling may go away but then come back.

-- Shortness of breath, which can occur with or without chest pain.
+Shortness of breath can occur with or without chest pain.

 The following symptoms are less likely to be due to heart attack: